sboursault/training/README.md

 - Optimize login with api calls `cy.request()` see https://groups.google.com/g/django-oscar/c/qxOXbmu54-U
 - Check cypress doc more offten
 - not enough stock with intercept
-- verify basket amount based on products (api only !)
 - more on getting tests repeatable
   - create the user if it doesn't exist (using api)
 - test the user creation